rink-turksma/IntunePrepTool/README.md

 #IntunePrepTool

+Update: 27/04/2023
 GUI based PowerShell script to create and upload Intunewin packages.

 Created by Rink Turksma with Sapien Powershell Studio.

 - Used for unattended installation / uninstallation EXE & MSI.
 - Also create scripts for Winget packages.
+- Create weblink to IntuneWin file and Upload directly
 - Automatically created install.ps1 and uninstall.ps1 witch you can test and edit in Powershell_ISE with one click.
 - All generated PowerShell scripts used in Intunewin files will log Transcripts logs to specified location.
 And also show a success or warning in the event viewer PowerShell log.
 - Button to create Intunewin file and print detection method in the app.
 (Which also writes a config.csv file to the package directory.)